All Episodes

 The mother, if she's immature, will often, of course, provide negative views of the father.

-Oh, he was a he was just a bastard and and he hid his true nature and the mask came off, and blah, blah, blah.
+Oh, he was just a bastard and he hid his true nature and the mask came off and blah, blah, blah.

-There's no way for me to know, which also instills sexual, romantic and marriage paranoia in a children.
+There's no way for me to know, which also instills sexual, romantic, and marriage paranoia in children.

-And this is why, of course, in the past there was charity, but not excessive charity, right?
+And this is why, of course, in the past, there was a charity, but not excessive charity, right?

 So you want to have enough charity that people aren't going to fall into living in the street, but not so much charity that they can make a living out of making bad decisions, right?

-Government is a giant cudgel and does not provide uh subtlety.
+Government is a giant cudgel and does not provide a subtlety.

-They vote for old-age pensions, because otherwise they have to take care of their elderly, and they vote for alimony child support, and they vote to make divorce easier.
+And they vote for alimony child support and they vote to make divorce easier.

-Because if divorce is easy, and the man has to pay through his nose.
+Because if divorce is easy and the man has to pay through his nose, what was it?

-Uh Robin Williams talking about his um custody arrangement was like somebody pulling his wallet through his penis.
+Robin Williams talking about his custody arrangement was like somebody pulling his wallet through his penis.

-If she's reasonably attractive, she's gonna have six to twenty men who are interested in her.
+If she's reasonably attractive, she's going to have six to 20 men who are interested in her.

 Men don't just love sex.

-We we love to fall in love as well.
+We love to fall in love as well.

 We love to be romantic as a whole.